chenxingqiang/jax-ml/doc/modules/impute.rst

 Imputation of missing values
 ============================

-.. currentmodule:: sklearn.impute
+.. currentmodule:: xlearn.impute

 For various reasons, many real world datasets contain missing values, often encoded as blanks, NaNs or other placeholders.
-Such datasets however are incompatible with scikit-learn estimators which assume that all values in an array are numerical, and that all have and hold meaning.
+Such datasets however are incompatible with jax-learn estimators which assume that all values in an array are numerical, and that all have and hold meaning.
 A basic strategy to use incomplete datasets is to discard entire rows and/or columns containing missing values.
 However, this comes at the price of losing data which may be